Meet The Team

 Musk says the company’s purpose is using electric vehicles and solar power to expedite the world’s move to sustainable energy.
 In 2017, Tesla Motors changed its name to Tesla Inc. to better suit that mission.

-To undertake all of its functions, Tesla has Giga factories in Nevada, New York, Shanghai and Berlin, and soon to be Austin, Texas, with rumors of further expansion.
+To undertake all of its functions, Tesla has Giga factories in Nevada, New York, Shanghai, Berlin, and Austin, Texas.
 And it’ll need it — the company has become one of the largest suppliers of battery electric vehicles and plug in electric vehicles, reaching sales of more than 2.3 million cars at the end of 2021.

 Tesla cybertruck

-Caption: A rendering of Tesla’s battery-electric Cybertruck, which is slated to be released in 2022.
+Caption: A rendering of Tesla’s battery-electric Cybertruck.
 Courtesy of Tesla.

 What is Tesla known for?